-The Certificate in Construction Technology Program will prepare students to trades for the current local and global job market with entry-level knowledge and skills needed for any of the following fields: carpentry, electricity, heating, ventilation and air conditioning (HVAC); masonry, plumbing, reinforcing metal worker, and welding.
-All students must successfully pass for core courses (technical related requirements) with a “C” or better before enrolling in one of the seven concentration areas.
+The Certificate in Construction Technology Program will prepare graduates for the current local and global job market with entry-level skills needed for any of the following fields: carpentry; electricity; heating, ventilation, and air conditioning (HVAC); masonry, plumbing, reinforcing metal worker, and welding.
+All students must successfully pass for core courses (technical related requirements) with a “C” or better before enrolling in one of these seven concentration areas.

 Upon successful completion of the Certificate in Construction Technology program, students will be able to:

 - Demonstrate basic skills needed to function as an entry-level worker in at least one construction trades concentration area in accordance with industry safety standards: carpentry; electricity; heating, ventilation, and air-conditioning (HVAC); masonry; plumbing, reinforcing metal worker; or welding.

 - Exhibit entry-level knowledge in chosen construction trades concentration area.

 - Demonstrate professionalism as related to the construction trades industry.

 Students must demonstrate proficiency in reading, writing, understanding, and speaking English as indicated by one of the following:

 Test out of the English Placement Test, or

 Satisfactory completion of MA 108 or test out of the math placement test